-It was a thrilling fast ride following locals on the twisting Thunderbolt Ski Trail on a sunny April afternoon.
-Coming around a corner I saw an open flowing brook, I chose to jump it.
-I slammed into the other bank and slid back, falling into the stream and laughing.
+It was a thrilling fast ride following locals on the twisting Thunderbolt Ski Trail on a sunny April afternoon in 2001, and 17 years later I no longer have to jump the stream.

 The historic Thunderbolt Ski Trail had only recently been rebuilt in the late 90s and in April 2001 it was a fantastic year for deep late season snow.
 Now in 2018 I find myself coming back to ski it again.
 This time they had put a bridge over the stream, and there are ten times the number of skiers.
 I guess you could say that human-powered skiing is getting closer to returning to its 1930 roots in terms of popularity.